Model a reusable Product

 Product content type with linked Benefits content type

 Making the benefits a set of data, among other product data, opens new horizons.
-You will store specific benefits as an individual item, and then you can reuse them in other products.
+You will store specific benefits as an individual item, and then you can reuse them in different products.
 You can highlight particular benefits when promoting the product or your company across various channels, including the website, headless apps, and emails.

 Product benefits displayed in a mobile app